 - Aircraft-grade aluminum alloy – Built for a lifetime of durability stability

 - RGB Illumination unmatched customization with 16.8 million colors per key

 - Premium Magnetic Wrist Rest provides full palm support and comfortable, ergonomic feel

 N-Key Roll Over

 Dynamic Per Key RGB Illumination

 The SteelSeries Apex 7 delivers on its branding when it comes to gaming.
 I may not have gotten more kills in games like BF5 but dying never felt better.
-The wrist rest provided great support while gaming, leaving my left hand still in tact and good as knew after a long gaming session.
-The key switches were great during gaming, I was very pleased with how they handled my mashing of keys as I fight for my life in epic battles.
+The wrist rest provided excellent support while gaming, leaving my left hand still intact and good as new after a long gaming session.
+The key switches were great during gaming.
+I was pleased with how they handled my mashing of keys as I fought for my life in epic battles.

-The SteelSeries Apex 7 keyboard is also great for typing on.
-The brown switches in my model provide a great typing experience and it didn’t take me long to get used to after making the switch.
-I already am typing equally as fast as on my old keyboard if not even faster now.
-The keys are slightly closer together than my old keyboard leaving less space between keys as well as being a little more flat on top.
+The SteelSeries Apex 7 keyboard is also great for long sessions of typing.
+The brown switches in my model provided an excellent typing experience.
+It didn’t take me long to get used to after making the switch.
+I am already typing equally as fast as on my old keyboard maybe even faster now.
+The keys are slightly closer together than my old keyboard leaving less space between keys as well as being a little flatter on top.
 This combination of improvements over my old keyboard as well as having much better switches is no doubt why I feel I am able to type faster now.

-The TKL version I reviewed isn’t targeted towards productivity users as the lack of number pad is intended to give gamers an edge while allowing for a more natural ergonomical posture during long gaming sessions.
-It also performs well for someone like me who doesn’t have a need for the number pad but does a lot of typing in general.
+The TKL version I reviewed isn’t targeted towards productivity users as the lack of number pad is intended to give gamers an edge while allowing for a more natural ergonomic posture during long gaming sessions.
+It also performs well for someone like me who doesn’t require the number pad but does a lot of typing in general.
 I have enjoyed my time typing on this keyboard and look forward to doing so for many years to come.